RHIT-CSSE/csse304/Homework/Assignment_11/Readme.md

 ## Parsing Scheme (85 Points)

-**HW11b is a with-your-team assignment.
+**HW11 is a with-your-team assignment.
 You should not begin it until teams are established.**

 The given code has a bare-bones parser for the lambda calculus plus numbers.
 Your goal will be to expand parse/unparse to accommodante something much closer to a full subset of scheme.
 You’ll want to do that step by step, testing each individual construct by hand.
 I have a suggested order here.

 - Modify the expression datatype, parse-exp, and unparse-exp so that they work for lambdas with multiple parameters and procedure applications with multiple parameters (including 0 parameters).
 - Add basic let, name let, let*, and letrec.
 Exactly how you want your abstract syntax trees to handle these multiple similar structures is up to you – the only requirement at this point is that you be able to unpase them correctly.
 Many ways will work – just try to avoid code duplication and realize that you might want to change your mind later in the interepreter.
 - Allow multiple bodies for lambda, let (including named let), let*, and letrec expressions.
-Also allow (lambda x lambda-body …) (note that the x is not in parentheses) or an improper list of arguments in a lambda expression, such as
+Also allow (lambda x lambda-body …) (note that the x is not in parentheses).
+You are NOT required to handle lambdas that take several normal arguments and 1 catch all i.e. (lambda (a b . c) ...) is NOT something you must handle.
-                (lambda (x y . z) …).
 - Add if expressions, with and without the "else" expression;
 - Add set! expressions.
 - Expand lit-exp, which currently only supports number but will be the parsed form for numbers, strings, quoted lists, symbols, the two Boolean constants #t and #f, and any other expression that evaluates to itself.
 Then make parse-exp recognize these literals.